EliFaulk/lab-14-EliFaulk/README.md

 0,0,0,0,0,0,0,0,0,0
 ```

-- C is a Carrier(5 squares)
-- B is a Battleship(4 squares)
-- R is a Cruiser(3 squares)
-- S is a Submarine(3 squares)
-- D is a Destroyer (2 squares)

-This is a **valid** battleship board.
+^ This is a **valid** battleship board.
 It is 10 by 10, has all 5 ships(which have each been represented by the correct number of squares) placed horizontally or vertically on the board.

 ```
 0,0,0,0,0,0,0,0,0,0